 Workplace accidents can be devastating to manufacturers, so a sensible safety strategy and collaborative relationship with suppliers is essential

-"Board-level individuals need to see the importance of workplace safety and promote policies both through actions and funding"Graham Parker, Institute of Occupational Safety and Health
+"Board-level individuals need to see the importance of workplace safety and promote policies both through actions and funding"Professor Vincent Ho, President, Institute of Occupational Safety and Health

 “Typical risks that employees at OEM manufacturers come up against are working with machinery and also electricity – if engineers are repairing equipment and the power is switched back on there could be serious consequences,” he adds.
 “As such, some of the most common safety devices we provide customers with are lock-out switches that stop colleagues from accidentally turning on a machine under repair.”